 Where legally required, with regard to marketing-related communication, we will only provide you with such information after you have opted in or had an opportunity to object and we will also provide you with the opportunity to opt out at any time if you do not wish to receive further marketing-related communication from us.
-We like to keep our customers, personnel and other interested parties informed of company developments, including news relating to IBKR that we believe is of interest to them.
+We like to keep our clients, personnel and other interested parties informed of company developments, including news relating to IBKR that we believe is of interest to them.
 If you do not wish to receive publications or details of events or seminars that we consider may be of interest to you, please let us know by following this link: https://www.interactivebrokers.com/en/index.php?f=464.
 Where legally required, we will not use your Personal Information for taking any automated decisions affecting you or creating profiles other than described above.

 Depending on which of the above Permitted Purposes we use your Personal Information for, we may process your Personal Information on one or more of the following legal grounds: